Joan Hickson: Biography

-Her stage career included roles in Noël Coward's Blithe Spirit, the musical The Card (1975), adapted by Tony Hatch and Jackie Trent from the novel by Arnold Bennett; and Alan Ayckbourn's Bedroom Farce, for which she won a 1979 Tony Award for Best Featured Actress in a Play.
+Hickson's stage career included roles in Noël Coward's Blithe Spirit, the musical The Card (1975), adapted by Tony Hatch and Jackie Trent from the novel by Arnold Bennett; and Alan Ayckbourn's Bedroom Farce, for which she won a 1979 Tony Award for Best Featured Actress in a Play and had been nominated for the Laurence Olivier Award for Best Comedy Performance in 1977.
 In 1980 she appeared as Mrs Rivington in Why Didn't They Ask Evans?, yet another production based on a novel by Agatha Christie.

-The BBC began filming the works of Agatha Christie in the mid-1980s, and set out to remain faithful to the plotlines and locales of Christie's stories, and to represent Miss Marple as written.
+The BBC began filming the works of Agatha Christie in the mid-1980s and set out to remain faithful to the plotlines and locales of Christie's stories, as well as to represent Miss Marple as written.
 Hickson played the role of Miss Marple in all 12 adaptations, which were produced from 1984 to 1992; she received two BAFTA nominations for Best TV Actress, in 1987 and 1988.
 When the OBE was bestowed on Hickson in June 1987 Queen Elizabeth II was reported to have said, "You play the part just as one envisages it."
 When Hickson retired from the role, believing that she should stop while the programme was still at the peak of its popularity, she stated that she had no intention of retiring from acting altogether.

-Wivenhoe
+Personal life and death

-From 1958, Hickson lived in Rose Lane, Wivenhoe, along the River Colne 43 mi from London in Essex, until her death in 1998.
-A plaque now marks the house where she lived for 40 years.
+From 1958, Hickson lived at 2 Rose Lane, Wivenhoe, along the River Colne 43 mi from London in Essex, for 40 years until her death in 1998.
+A plaque now marks the house in which she lived.

-Marriage

 Hickson married Dr Eric Norman Butler (born 2 September 1902 in Westbury, Wiltshire), a physician, at Hampstead Parish Church, Hampstead, Northwest London, on 29 October 1932.
 They had two children.
 Her husband died in Colchester, Essex, in June 1967.

-Death

-Hickson died in Colchester General Hospital from a stroke, aged 92.
-She is interred under her married name, Joan Bogle Butler, at Sidbury Cemetery in Devon.
+Hickson died of a stroke at Colchester General Hospital in 1998, aged 92.
+She was interred at Sidbury Cemetery in Devon.